 Remember I use 2 decks for this.
 Yet I’d insist that if you want to make the most of your Lenormand experience, plunge into the grand tableau and read randomly falling cards into the houses as these are arranged in their numerical order.
 Great orchestral work!

-At first glance the answer is this: what you put your heart in will be talked about far and away in recognition of your talent.
+At first glance the answer is this: What you put your heart into will be talked about far and away in recognition of your talent.
 Ergo, no major challenges.

 Now, since this is a post about houses, let’s say something about how the cards fall into them.
 So, let’s try again, now with tagging the cards to the sentence:

-What your put your heart in (Heart in house of Moon) will be talked about (Birds in house of Cross) far and away (Ship in house of Anchor) in recognition (Moon in house of Sun) of your problem-solving talents (Key in house of Snake).
-(This takes me another second.)
+What your put your heart into (Heart in house of Moon) will be talked about (Birds in house of Cross) far and away (Ship in house of Anchor) in recognition (Moon in house of Sun) of your problem-solving talents (Key in house of Snake).
+This takes me another second to arrive at.

 Now we can think of the deeper implications here with the help of the houses.
 I say deeper because I think of houses as that which contains something beyond of what we see on the surface, the façade.